HenryXiloj/demos-gcp/cloudsql/composer-v3-cloud-sql-psc/README.md

 - `gcloud` CLI installed and configured
 - Access to Google Cloud Composer and Cloud SQL

-## Setup
+### Setup

+### Option using cloud sql proxy
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine. if you using this option follown all bellow steps

 2. Download the Cloud SQL Proxy binary:
    ```bash